Christmas Tree Care 101

 It’s that time of year again.
-During the hustle and bustle that accompanies the holiday season, we somehow manage to find the time to continue the time honored tradition of selecting and decorating the perfect Christmas tree.
+During the hustle and bustle that accompanies the holiday season, we somehow manage to find the time to continue the time-honored tradition of selecting and decorating the perfect Christmas tree.
 But after we’ve found that perfect tree, what should you do next?
 How do we make sure that our “perfect” tree continues to look perfect through the holiday season?
 This is a common question for us here at Van Wilgen’s, and I would like to go over some very simple steps for keeping your cut tree looking great.

 It’s important to note that this article deals specifically with cut trees.
 We would be more than happy to assist you with any live tree (roots still attached) care at any of our locations.
 Before I list the steps that I recommend for keeping your tree looking its best, it may help to think of a cut tree like a large bouquet of flowers.
-Many of the practices we employ with the care of a vase of freshly cut flowers transfers over to our care of cut Christmas trees.
+Many of the practices we employ with the care of a vase of freshly cut flowers transfer over to our care of cut Christmas trees.
 Try these tips and I have no doubt you’ll be enjoying that perfect tree through the holiday season!

 - Choose a stand that is large enough for your tree.
 Shaving down the bark to get the tree to fit is bad practice.
 Those outer layers of bark are the best at absorbing water, which is the most important part of keeping our tree fresh!